-How I use a to-do list
+How I use a to-do list (featuring Things 3)

 What is that

 Rule number one is to write down everything.
-If something isn’t on the to-do list, then it’s not needed.
+If something isn’t on the to-do list, then it’s not needed

-I also try to formulate the notes so that is always clear what it’s about, even if I look at it a year later.
+I also try to formulate the notes so that it is always clear what it’s about, even if I look at them a year later.
 It happens that you quickly add a to-do, and while you are in the context, everything is clear.
 And then you look at it a day later and think, “What did I mean by that?”.

 For example, a to-do titled “Lord Of The Rings”.
 What is it?
 Read a book?
 Buy a book?
 To finish the book?
 Remind a friend to return the book?
 Watch a movie?
 What is there to do?
 It’s not clear.